 Step 6: Publish your Instagram ad

-The last step before publishing your ad is to review all the data from previous steps.
+The last step before publishing your Instagram ad is to review all the data we explored in the previous steps.

 Make sure you’ve added the right information to optimize the ad campaign’s results.

-Complete the process by making payment, then wait for Instagram to approve your ad.
+Complete the process by making a payment, then wait for Instagram to approve your ad.

-Despite mainly serving as a social media platform, Instagram helps businesses via paid advertising thanks to its massive following.
+But despite mainly serving as a social media platform, Instagram helps businesses use paid advertising thanks to its massive following.

-A huge 90% of its users follow at least one business profile — as if looking for a reason to make a purchase there.
+A huge 90% of its users follow at least one brand profile, with the main intention of looking for a reason to make a purchase.

-If you already run ad campaigns on Facebook, Instagram lets you use its parent company’s user data to set up your target audience.
+If you already run ads on Facebook, Instagram lets you use its parent company’s user data to set up your target audience.

-This feature helps you make a highly targeted marketing strategy, and saves you time by not having to start from scratch — this means higher conversion and engagement rates.
+This helps you make a highly targeted marketing strategy, and saves you time by not having to start from scratch with Instagram ads— this means higher conversion and engagement rates.

-While you can choose the ads’ target market, Instagram also broadcasts them based on users’ preferences.
+While you can choose the target market for your Instagram ads, the app also broadcasts them based on user preferences.

-By tailoring their online shopping experience, it gives your ads a better chance of influencing buying decisions.
+By tailoring people’s online shopping experiences, it gives your brand’s Instagram ads a much better chance of influencing buying decisions.